 Coppertone Sport Sunscreen Lotion

-Many sports sunscreens boast being non-greasy and sheer.
-This product did the best job at that out of the three lotions tested.
-It feels light on the skin, dries quickly and didn’t let our freckly tester get any sunburns.
+This product feels light on the skin, dries quickly and didn’t let our freckly tester get any sunburns.
 It comes in a small size (88mL) so it’s easy to bring for a long run or day trip.
 However when worn on the forehead while running, this one did sting the eyes.
-This product has been recognized by the Canadian Dermatology Association.

 Ombrelle Sport Lotion